-What to do in the Lake District?
+Things to do in the Lake District?

 I love my hiking as you can probably tell from my earlier posts.
 And I am not shy about climbing the odd mountain or two whilst on my travels.
 There are some stunning mountains in the Lake District, including Scafell Pike (978m), the highest mountain in England.
 One day I will actually climb it…. watch this space!
-Edit – reached the top in September 2017, yippee!
+Update – reached the top in September 2017, yippee!
 Instagram evidence here!

 These below activities are relevant for both hikers and non-hikers.
 I have included a mix of shorter walks and activities to suit all abilities visiting the gorgeous Lake District.